University of St Andrews: Bejant

-Bejant is a term used to refer to first year male students; females being described as Bejantines.
+Bejant (Bejan) is a French term (bec jaune) meaning yellow beak or nestling, borrowed from the university of Paris and used to refer to first-year male students; females being described as Bejantines.
 Second-year students are known as a Semis, a student in their third year may be referred to as a Tertian, and in their final year as a Magistrand.
 These terms are thought to be unique to St Andrews.
 When wearing their traditional red gowns, students in each year may be identified according to the way they wear their gowns.
 In the first year, the gown is worn on the shoulders, in the second year it is worn slightly off the shoulders.
-In the third year arts students wear their gowns off their left shoulders, and science students off their right shoulders.
-Finally, fourth years wear their gowns right down to their elbows, ready to shed their scarlet gowns for the black graduation gown.
+In the third year, arts students wear their gowns off their left shoulders, and science students off their right shoulders.
+Finally, fourth-years wear their gowns right down to their elbows, ready to shed their scarlet gowns for the black graduation gown.
 The gown is never to be joined at the top as this is considered bad luck.